-To further enhance the real-time capabilities of SQP,~\cite{Feng_Cairano_Quirynen_2020,Zanelli_Frey_Messerer_Diehl_2021} propose a zero-order scheme, where a subset of the states of the system is decoupled from the \emph{optimal control problem} (OCP), through a tailored Jacobian approximation.
-This approach was shown to be particularly beneficial for robust~\cite{Zanelli_Frey_Messerer_Diehl_2021}, stochastic~\cite{Feng_Cairano_Quirynen_2020} and GP-based~\cite{Lahr_Zanelli_Carron_Zeilinger_2023} NMPC \mbox{(GP-MPC)} schemes, where decoupling the uncertainty propagation from the OCP leads to the elimination of the quadratic scaling of the number of optimization variables on the system states.
-Similarly, in the LPV literature, scheduling variables have been utilized to eliminate state variables from the OCP for GP-MPC~\cite{Polcz_Peni_Toth_2023}.
-However, these approaches are yet to be compared and unified.
+To further enhance the real-time capabilities of SQP,~\cite{Feng_Cairano_Quirynen_2020,Zanelli_Frey_Messerer_Diehl_2021} propose a zero-order scheme, where a subset of the states of the representation of the system is decoupled from the \emph{optimal control problem} (OCP) through a tailored Jacobian approximation.
+This approach was shown to be particularly beneficial for robust~\cite{Zanelli_Frey_Messerer_Diehl_2021}, stochastic~\cite{Feng_Cairano_Quirynen_2020} and GP-based~\cite{Lahr_Zanelli_Carron_Zeilinger_2023} NMPC \mbox{(GP-MPC)} schemes, where decoupling the uncertainty propagation from the OCP leads to the elimination of the quadratic scaling of the number of optimization variables on the states.
+Similarly, in the LPV literature, scheduling variables have been utilized to eliminate state variables from the OCP for GP-MPC~\cite{Polcz_Peni_Toth_2023}; however, the connection between these approaches has not yet been explored in the literature.

-The main contributions of this paper are as follows: \begin{itemize} \item[C1] We introduce a unified solution method for NMPC problems for which the SQP and the FTC-based \mbox{LPV-MPC} schemes are sub-cases.
+This paper aims to unify SQP and FTC-based LPV approaches for MPC, yielding the following contributions: \begin{itemize} \item[C1] We introduce a unified solution method for NMPC problems for which the SQP and the FTC-based \mbox{LPV-MPC} schemes are sub-cases.
 In particular, we show that the FTC embedding approach for LPV-MPC recovers SQP under a specific choice of so-called anchor points. \item[C2] We show that the zero-order approximation of the Jacobians can be integrated into the unified scheme and how it can be viewed as using an extended scheduling variable in the LPV-MPC variant. \item[C3] We compare computational complexity and the convergence properties of SQP and LPV-MPC in simulation. \item[C4] We apply the unified zero-order scheme for the learning-based control of autonomous race cars.
 Specifically, we implement both the SQP and LPV-based version of the zero-order GP-MPC algorithm~\cite{Lahr_Zanelli_Carron_Zeilinger_2023} in \textsc{L4acados}~\cite{Lahr_Naf_Wabersich_Frey_Siehl_Carron_Diehl_Zeilinger_2024} to solve the \emph{model predictive contouring control}~(MPCC) problem in simulation and real-world experiments. \end{itemize}